Double BFV quantisation of 3d Gravity

-Suppose that a solution exists of the form $(p(t),q(t), \lambda(t), \lambda^\dag(t))$, where $(p(t),q(t))$ are general functions of all variables, that we can expand in power series of $\lambda^\dag$ (observe that this power series has a finite number of terms because of degree reasons):
+Suppose that a solution exists of the form $(p(t),q(t), \lambda(t), \lambda^\dag(t))$, where $(p(t),q(t))$ are general functions of all variables, that we can expand in power series of $\lambda^\dag$ (observe that this power series has a finite number of terms for degree reasons):

 where $(p_{(i)},q_{(i)})$ denote degree $i$ functions of all variables except $\lambda^\dag$.
 Then, this is a solution of the ODE's \eqref{e:gradedODE} only if $(\dot{p},\dot{q})$ are of the form above.
 Observe that the only terms homogeneous of degree $0$ in $\lambda^\dag$ emerge from $(\dot{p}_{(0)},\dot{q}_{(0)})$, owing to the fact that $\dot{\lambda}^\dag\propto \lambda^\dag$, meaning that, expanding the equation in powers of $\lambda^\dag$, at lowest order one gets